atet/raspberrypi/README.md

 **CONGRATS!
 You're done with the tutorial**

+* You will be automatically logged on as a guest when you connect to your Craft server
+   * Currently, **guests cannot make changes to the multiplayer world**, for details see: [DEFUNCT: Registering a Craft Account](#defunct-registering-a-craft-account)
+* **Switch back to single-player mode** by pressing "`T`" and enter "`/offline`"
-Have some fun and build a new world in your own Craft playground:
+   * Have some fun and build a new world in your own Craft playground:

 Button | Action
 --- | ---